ArshSB/uManitoba-course-finder-reddit-bot/README.md

 Please note the database is not readily available in one place and webpage so I used [this](http://crscalprod.ad.umanitoba.ca/Catalog/ViewCatalog.aspx?pageid=viewcatalog&topicgroupid=27309&entitytype=CID&entitycode=COMP+1010) arbitrary link and manipulated the URL content by replacing the last part of the link with a specific course name and code, which yields a new webpage with the respective course information

+Note: As of May 2021, uManitoba has updated their databases and their website, so the above link is invalid.
+Perhaps in the near future I will update the code to fix this change.

 ## Usage
 either through commenting or posting in the subreddit, simply call the bot like this
 ```